Rose-STL-Lab/HDR-IL/README.md

 # Deep Imitation Learning for Bimanual Robotic Manipulation

-Code for NeurIPS 2020 paper "Deep Imitation Learning for Bimanual Robotic Manipulation" (https://arxiv.org/abs/2010.05134
+This repository is for the NeurIPS 2020 paper "Deep Imitation Learning for Bimanual Robotic Manipulation" (https://arxiv.org/abs/2010.05134).
+We present a deep imitation learning framework for robotic bimanual manipulation in a continuous state-action space.
+Our model learns to imitate table lifting movements in simulation and generalize the learned skills to tables at different locations.

-Code is implemented with PyTorch.
-Data can be generated using the "Simulation Code"
+Our code is implemented with PyTorch.
+The data we used in our experiments can be generated using the "Simulation Code"

 The prediction models are titled Table_Lift_HDR-IL for the table lifting task, and Peg In Hole HDR-IL for the peg-in-hole task referenced in the paper.
 Details about training the model can be found in "Model_Readme.txt"

 # Demonstrations
-We created the following demonstrations in PyBullet.
-Our model learns to imitate these movements and generalizes them to tables at different locations.
+We created the following demonstrations in PyBullet to generate training data.

 ## Table Lifting Simulation